wikimedia/mediawiki-tools-scap/README.rst

 Running tests
 =============

-Scap come with a unit test suite implemented using pytest and invoked using tox.
+Scap comes with a unit test suite implemented using pytest and invoked using tox.

 On Debian 10 (buster) you need the following packages installed to run